brverbru/Testdoc/README.md

 >![profile page](http://i.imgur.com/GxF8CoZ.png?1)

-On the profile page, you can adjust your personal profile details, add social media accounts, manage your organization or business, and access your billing plans.
+On the **profile page**, you can adjust your personal profile details, add social media accounts, manage your organization or business, and access your billing plans.

-Connecting social media accounts in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.
+Connecting **social media accounts** in the Social Accounts tab allows you to share your dashboards without the need to login on an external site.

-Your organization page provides an overview of members and contacts in your organization as well as the possibility to add new members.
+Your **organization page** provides an overview of members and contacts in your organization as well as the possibility to add new members.

-The Plans & Billing page allows you to manage your licenses and payment options.
+The **Plans & Billing page** allows you to manage your licenses and payment options.

 >Check the available license plans [here](https://cumul.io/pricing)

-#Datasets Tab
+#Datasets

 >![Dataset tab](http://i.imgur.com/EaMLvz4.png?1)

-The dataset tabs displays an overview of your uploaded or connected datasets and allows you to add new datasets.
+The **dataset tab** displays an overview of your uploaded or connected datasets and allows you to add new datasets.
 You can search for datasets here as well.